 You May Be Eligible For Compensation

 While no amount of money can bring someone back, it can help bring closure.
 Depending on your case, you and your family may be entitled to compensation.
 This could include payment for medical expenses and funeral costs.
 It could also be for all the pain and suffering the negligent party has caused.
 Our attorneys are here to act as your fearless advocates.
-We will examine your case, discuss all of the possible options and fight for what is right.
+We will examine your case, and discuss all of the possible options, and a G. Briceno wrongful death attorney in Georgia will fight for what is right.

 These cases are notoriously complex.
 Many things must be done in order to win.
 That being said, it doesn’t discourage us from doing everything we can.
 We will thoroughly examine all areas of a claim.
 From medical records to police reports and talking to necessary witnesses, no stone will be left unturned.
 We will also always clearly communicate what we find.
 Our goal is to find a solution you can be satisfied with, no matter what it takes.